 How long will refugees stay here and how long will the council support them?

-Syrian Refugees will be granted five years humanitarian protection, under the Government’s Syrian Resettlement Programme, after which they can either return home (if safe) or apply to settle here under the usual Home Office rules.
+Syrian Refugees will be granted five years leave to remain, under the Government’s Syrian Resettlement Programme, after which they can either return home (if safe) or apply to settle here under the usual Home Office rules.

-The humanitarian protection Refugees are granted entitles them to access public funds, however as part of the Resettlement Programme, the council is also expected to provide intensive support for the first 12 months, with this decreasing over the remaining four years.
+Refugees are entitled to access public funds; however as part of the Resettlement Programme, the council is also expected to provide intensive support for the first 12 months, with this decreasing over the remaining four years.
 Many Refugees will bring with them a variety of skills that we hope will enhance the local area, and they will be encouraged to find work in the same way as anyone who claims benefits.

 What will the public support entail?